Ciara Stuns In Leather Bikini On Instagram

 Portions of the 32-year-old’s dark brown locks were styled with crimps that only added to the retro-theme of her outfit.
 Ciara opted to accessorize her outfit with a matching thick leather black choker featuring a silver buckle and silver studs.
 As far as makeup is concerned, Ciara kept it simple which only minimized her gorgeous complexion and long eye lashes.

-In several comments in the photos, Instagram users also pointed out how lucky Russel Wilson was to have such a stunning wife.
+In several comments in the photos, Instagram users also pointed out how lucky Russell Wilson was to have such a stunning wife.
 As those who have followed Ciara’s personal life know, she started dating the NFL star in 2015 before getting engaged in March of 2016.
 The two married on July 6, 2016.

-According to Daily Mail, Ciara recently treated her fans to a collection of photos from her honeymoon with Russel.
+According to Daily Mail, Ciara recently treated her fans to a collection of photos from her honeymoon with Russell.

 While the two have been married for two years now, they only recently got to celebrate their honeymoon in Capetown, Africa.
-Given how busy Ciara and Russel are with their professional lives, its understandable that their honeymoon celebrations got so delayed.
-The photos suggest it was worth the wait as the duo appeared to have a great time.
+Given how busy Ciara and Russell are with their professional lives, its understandable that their honeymoon celebrations got so delayed.
+The photos suggest it was worth the wait, as the duo appeared to have a great time.